Jonatas-01/Budget-Monitoring/README.md

 ![Mobile Wireframe part2]()

-> The color patern in mainly white and green.
-White is to create a clean aspect in website, and green because is reminds money.
+> The color pattern in mainly white and green.
+White is to create a clean aspect in the website, and green because it reminds money.

 > The website design is meant to be modern and minimalist.